Stanley Glacier: Kootenay fossils revealed (Kootenay National Park)

 Hold a 500 million year old fossil in your hand!

-Note: This hike does not go to the recently excavated Marble Canyon quarry site and access to the Burgess Shale area in Kootenay is not restricted to participants on approved guided hikes.
+Note: This hike does not go to the recently excavated Marble Canyon quarry site in Kootenay National Park.
+The Stanley Glacier trail is not restricted and is open to all visitors to Kootenay National Park.
+Participation on guided hikes must be reserved in advance.

 Stanley Glacier hike